Anaïs Oularbi

-Naila Anaïs Oularbi (born March 24, 2003) is an Algerian soccer player who plays as a midfielder for Vancouver Rise FC in the Northern Super League.
+Naila Anaïs Oularbi (born March 24, 2003) is an Algerian footballer who plays as a midfielder for Vancouver Rise FC in the Northern Super League.

 Early life

 Oularbi was born in Kouba, Algeria in 2003, moving to Montreal, Canada at the age of two.
 When she was 10, she began playing youth soccer with CS Mercier-Hochelaga-Maisonneuve, later joining AS Rosemont La Petite Patrie and CS Notre-Dame-de-Grâce, while also briefly spending some time with the FC Barcelona Academy in Montreal.

 College career

 She began her post-secondary career attending Collège Ahuntsic.

 In 2021, Oularbi began attending Radford University, where she played for the women's soccer team.
 On September 16, 2021, she scored her first goal in a victory over the VMI Keydets.

 In 2023, she moved to the University of Alabama at Birmingham, where she played for the women's soccer team.
 On August 24, 2023, she scored her first goal in a victory over the Alabama State Lady Hornets.